-The St. Francis Xavier PTC helps provide support for continued quality Catholic education.
+The St. Francis Xavier PTA helps provide support for continued quality Catholic education.
 Membership includes all parents or guardians of any child who is attending St. Francis Xavier School.
-Meetings are held every other month on the second Tuesday, at 7 p.m., in the Xavier Room, beginning each September.
-Changes in schedule will be emailed via our email Google group.
+Meetings are held every other month during the school year.

 Time required: Varies

-Volunteers for this ministry provide a safe, clean environment in which the children of SFX School can eat and play.
-Volunteers arrive at 10:45 a.m. and are done at 1 p.m. on their days of service.
+Volunteers for this ministry provide a safe, clean environment in which the children of St. Francis Xavier School can eat and play.
+Volunteers arrive at 11:45 a.m. and are done by 1:20 p.m. on their days of service.
 A volunteer can choose any day and frequency to help.